MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-q-and-a.md

 ## How does Q&A know how to answer questions?
 ### Which datasets does Q&A use?
 How does Q&A know how to answer data-specific questions?
 It relies on the names of the tables, columns, and calculated fields in the underlying dataset.
-So what you (or the dataset owner) call things is important!
+So what the dataset owner calls things is important!
+If you're having trouble getting answers to your Q&A questions, talk with the dataset owner to see if she can make the dataset more user-friendly.

-For example, suppose you had an Excel table named “Sales”, with columns titled “Product”, “Month”, “Units Sold”, “Gross Sales”, and “Profit”.
-You could ask questions about any of those entities.
-You could ask "show *sales*, "total *profit* by *month*", "sort *products* by *units sold*", and more.

-Q&A can answer questions that are based on how your dataset is organized.
+Q&A can answer questions that are based on how the dataset is organized.
 How would this work for data in Salesforce?
 When you connect to your salesforce.com account, Power BI generates a dashboard automatically.
 Before you start asking questions with Q&A, take a look at the data displayed in the dashboard visualizations and also at the data displayed in the Q&A dropdown.

 * If the visualizations' axis labels and values include "sales",  "account", "month", and "opportunities", then you can confidently ask questions such as: "Which *account* has the highest *opportunity*, or show *sales* by month as a bar chart."
 * If the dropdown includes "salesperson", "state", and "year", then you can confidently ask questions such as: "which *salesperson* had the lowest *sales* in *Florida* in *2013*."